 From my extensive experience in the field—nearly half a century now [...]
 I can say with confidence that the Ph.D., as a gauge of pedagogical competence, is totally fallacious.
 If you conduct a survey of non-native Chinese who have successfully mastered the language on who their best teachers were, I would bet that the vast majority of those super teachers do not hold a Ph.D.

 My direct experience with this comes from recruiting teachers in China.
 From the 1980’s onward, I had the opportunity to direct study-abroad programs for American students in China, so I was in the perfect position to be a talent scout for Chinese language teachers.
 Teaching a foreign language is not just about teaching that language, but also about being a bridge to that foreign culture, so it requires much more than linguistic knowledge and ability to convey that knowledge.
 A good language teacher must have good interpersonal skills, and be culturally sensitive, empathetic, and able to inspire students to be eager learners.
 Many of the teachers that I recruited in China eventually immigrated to the U.S. and have continued to confirm my skill in appraising these traits of a good teacher.
-One of them is in fact my co-author of the two books about to be published by Tuttle—Essential Mandarin Chinese Grammar and Chinese Stories for Language Learners [Coming in 2021...stay tuned!].
+One of them is in fact my co-author of two Tuttle books—Essential Mandarin Chinese Grammar and Chinese Stories for Language Learners.

 All that said, I would still advise any young person aspiring to a career in Chinese language teaching in higher education to go for a Ph.D., because within the academy, those without a Ph.D. are greatly disadvantaged.
 However, I would advise my young friends not to make too big a deal over getting a Ph.D.; i.e. it doesn’t need to be done perfectly, so don’t take too long with it.
 When I was young, I did not agonize over the question of getting a Ph.D. myself.
 I knew I wanted an academic career, and a Ph.D. was a non-negotiable requirement.
 But I must admit, I had very little academic expertise when I was a newly minted Ph.D.
 I gained all my expertise in the field—in teaching, re-search, and administration—from continuing self-learning throughout my career.